 At this stage we do not yet know their names or anything about them, but we’re inside an apartment and the scene is of Kelly (Constance Towers) clouting her handbag hell-for-leather against the dazed and hapless Farlunde (Monte Mansfield).
 She swings…. he wobbles… she pulls back her arm and takes aim again… he stumbles under the flurry of oncoming blows… she swings again… Meanwhile the chaotic jazz improvisations on the score marry with the frenzied pace of events, as does the editing’s tempo, going at about 1 cut per second during this first segment of Kelly’s relentless onslaught.

 This rapid-fire editing barely allows us to realise what’s going on, we’re disoriented, and Fuller does more to fully implicate us right in the firing line: every shot is a frontal point-of view shot, switching between Kelly and Farlunde both head-on and pretty much in close-up.
 We feel the blows she gives and he receives, because we’re right in their axis of action, and for added rawness the shots are shaky, jittering side-to-side and back-and-forth as Kelly advances and Farlunde retreats.
-In fact, these shots were filmed with the camera alternatingly strapped to Towers’ and Mansfield’s chests, indicating the sort of bag of tricks wily Fuller could conjure up to get the desired impact.
-Each actor looked right into the camera as the other wore it, and Towers delivered her pummelling each time.
+In fact, these shots were filmed with the camera alternatingly strapped to Towers’ and Mansfield’s chests, indicating the sort of bag of tricks wily Fuller could conjure up to get the desired impact, and influencing Martin Scorsese to do the same for Harvey Keitel’s famous drunken amble through a club in Mean Streets.
+In Fuller’s film, each actor looked right into the camera as the other wore it, and Towers delivered her pummelling each time.
 The resulting shots were cut together into this exchange, a sort of one-sided cinematic tennis rally where one player is going for her adversary’s jugular.